DiegoPaezA/HRVlibrary/README.md

 |HF [ms2] |High Frequency, frequency range from 0.15 to 0.4 Hz.
 Ratio is related to the activation level of the PNS. |
 |LF/HF    |Ratio between LF and HF.
 Whose value allows an estimation of the vagal-sympathetic balance. |

-The method used is Welch's Periodogram (1967), which is based on the periodogram method developed by Bartlett (1948).
+<p style="text-align: justify;">The method used is Welch's Periodogram (1967), which is based on the periodogram method developed by Bartlett (1948).
 Bartlett's method consists of dividing a sequence of N points into K segments, and then the periodograms of each of the K segments are calculated.
-The estimate of the Bartlett power spectrum is given by the average of the periodograms of each of the K segments.
+The estimate of the Bartlett power spectrum is given by the average of the periodograms of each of the K segments. </p

 ![alt text](https://github.com/DiegoPaezA/HRVlibrary/blob/master/hrvanalisis_result.png)

 ## Class Details